jlee26/Deduper-jlee26/part1_pseudocode.md

             - dict_info (Key: chrom,pos,strand,umi; Value: line)
         - else, don't add to dictionary. #NOTE: this will only keep the first occurance of the read.
 For challenge, I could keep the read that has a higher quality?
 12. Repeat for each row.
-13. After running through the .sam file, write to new output.sam file by taking the values of dict_info.
+13. After running through the .sam file, write to new output.sam file by taking the values of dict_info using for loop.
 14. Close all files.